IBM/use-advanced-nlp-and-tone-analyser-to-analyse-speaker-insights/README.md

 **Work in progress**

-# Use Advanced NLP and Tone Analyser to extract insights
+# Use Advanced NLP and Tone Analysis to extract insights

-This Code Pattern is part of the series [Extracting Textual Insights from Videos with IBM Watson]()
+This Code Pattern is the third part of the series [Extracting Textual Insights from Videos with IBM Watson]().
+Please complete the [first]() and [second]() part of the series before continuing further.

-In this code pattern, given a text file, we learn how to extract keywords, emotions, sentiments, positive sentences, and much more using Watson Natural Language Understanding and Tone Analyzer.
+In this code pattern, given a text file, we learn how to extract keywords, emotions, sentiments, positive sentences, and much more using [Watson Natural Language Understanding](https://cloud.ibm.com/catalog/services/natural-language-understanding) and [Tone Analyzer](https://cloud.ibm.com/catalog/services/tone-analyzer).

 When you have completed this code pattern, you will understand how to: